jaebungs/realtime-fillout-poc/README.md

 Built with NextJS, Typescript, Tailwind

 ## Devlopment Plan:
-1. Create some Basic input components first (text, email, number)
+1. Create some Basic input components first (text, email, number) (V)
     - Add validation
     - Keep in mind, edit and preview/published would have different UIs.
 For exmaple, there would be error message in the preview/published for email input.
     One EmailInput component can be used in the bothe views.
-2. Add inline edit feature
+2. Add inline edit feature (V)
-3. Setup State management tool
+3. Setup State management tool (V)
-4. Create Editor area (canvas are and component palette)
+4. Create Editor area (canvas are and component palette) (V)
-5. Add draggable feature
+5. Add draggable feature (V)
  - Since it's a simple Drag and drop, I'll use HTML APIs
  - Every component have the same hover style, drag and edit pop overs.
 Make a wrapper component for this.
-6. Add components add/delete
+6. Add components add/delete (V)
 7. Add real-time collaboration
-    - User presnece indicator
+    - User presnece indicator (X)
-    - Conflict resolution strategy
+    - Conflict resolution strategy (V)
-    - move formComponent state and related CRUD logic to the server
+    - move formComponent state and related CRUD logic to the server (V)
-8. Add preview/publish feature
+8. Add preview/publish feature (V/X)

 ## Backend
 #### Centralized State on the WebSocket Server